LunaLeMoon/Simple-Hat-Prop-in-Vehicle-Script/README.md

 Please refrain from making edits to the script if you're unsure of what you're doing, otherwise it will not work for you.
 However, since it is free to use/edit, you may customize it for your needs, although please ensure you've credited me should you publish your version of my script.
 Cheers!

-If you're interested in my work, or would like to reach me out, here is my CFX Forums page: https://forum.cfx.re/u/mangolemoon/
+If you're interested in my work, or would like to reach me out, here is my **CFX Forums page:** https://forum.cfx.re/u/mangolemoon/

-Join my Discord, get news on my videos, server development projects and texture designs/clothing, and for inquiries. https://discord.gg/wQUhaBBYj5
+Join my **Discord**, get news on my videos, server development projects and texture designs/clothing, and for inquiries. https://discord.gg/wQUhaBBYj5

 # Changelog: